Loading...

 Up close and personal with gorillas in Volcanoes National Park - Rwanda.
 Image by Gareth Poole.

-Where to see Gorillas in Uganda
+Where can I go to see Gorillas in the wild in Uganda?

 A landscape of rolling hills, ringed in a thousand shades of green terraced agriculture, surrounds the Ugandan rainforests.
 Uganda is a country of contrasts, situated on the meeting point of East African savannah and West Africa’s luscious jungles.
 A rural and rustic destination, Uganda’s attraction lies in its simplicity.
 Driving to your different destinations, you will pass through rural villages, onto winding roads leading to lush, emerald green rainforests.
 If it is the Gorillas of Uganda you are after, the Bwindi Impenetrable Forest National Park is your destination.